 This website uses archival photographs, documentary art, film clips, and the largest known collection of Nova Scotia travel literature — all held by Nova Scotia Archives — to tell the story of a century of tourism in this province.

 Nine virtual exhibits or 'chapters' explore different sub-themes, each with its own introduction.
 The first seven listed in the left navigation bar can be globally explored by entering individual names, words or phrases in to the Search Box above.
-The other two — Nova Scotia Information Service and Clara Dennis — are so large (2200 images for NSIS and 2500 for Dennis) that they each have their own separate Search Box.
+The other two — Nova Scotia Information Service and Clara Dennis — are so large that they each have their own separate site.

 In total, the website offers 6700 digitized images or pages for you to explore, plus three background articles providing additional context and suggesting ways to look at the archival material.
 'Ciad Mile Failte' ... enjoy!